ravil-gasanov/ravil-gasanov.github.io/about.md

 ### Contact me

-If you enjoy my content, feel free to connect with me on LinkedIn!
+If you enjoy my content, feel free to connect with me on LinkedIn.